What are the new rules on social gatherings?

 What will the punishments be for breaking the rules?

-The Government hopes the new rules will make it easier for the police to break up large gatherings.
+The Government hope the new rules will make it easier for the police to break up large gatherings.

 Failure to stick to the new rules could mean a £100 fine, which will double with every subsequent offence up to £3,200.